Prelude to Independence: Unrest in the Ohio Country

 Other activities during the event will include a waterborne expedition, with a group of colonial and Native American re-enactors paddling down French Creek.
 Coming ashore near the junction of Sugar Creek, where they will establish military encampments and foraging camps.
 These camps will be open to the public and visitors will have an opportunity to observe and experience the lifestyle and hardships of the period.
 For those with an interest in the field of Archaeology, Mercyhurst University’s Anthropology and Archaeology Department will conduct a series of “dig boxes” for the aspiring artifact hunters, as well as provide demonstrations of the modern procedures and technologies used to rediscover the past.

 The event is open to the public, and attendance and parking will be free.
 Primary parking will be at the Cochranton Junior-Senior High School.
 Food and beverages will be available for purchase throughout the day on Saturday at the Fairgrounds.
 The event’s sponsors and participants are hopeful that the event’s activities will be truly interesting and engaging for the public, and are excited about the prospects for what is becoming an annual event in our community and region.

-The French Creek Heritage Event is a project of the Cochranton Area Redevelopment Effort (CARE), working in conjunction with the French Creek Living History Association and the Fort LeBoeuf Museum, to promote the longstanding and deep heritage of the French Creek watershed.
+The French Creek Heritage Event is a project of the Cochranton Area Redevelopment Effort (CARE), working in conjunction with the Fort LeBoeuf Museum, to promote the longstanding and deep heritage of the French Creek watershed.
 This event will showcase not only the local history but promote the unique natural resource that French Creek is to the entire region.
 Throughout its history, French Creek has played a pivotal role in the growth and development of the northwest Pennsylvania, affording the region an astonishingly rich heritage and a place in history that deserves to be celebrated.
 This event has features that will not only entertain and educate but provide a unique opportunity for discovery for all ages.